 United States District Court for the Eastern, Northern, Southern, and Western Districts of Texas

 - “Best Lawyers Under 40,” D Magazine, 2020

 - “Texas Rising Star,” Super Lawyers – Rising Stars by Thomson Reuters, 2014-2020

 - Fellow, Dallas Bar Foundation, 2019

 In addition to helping lead Jackson Walker’s diversity and inclusion efforts as a member of the Firm’s Diversity Committee, Brad’s leadership extends outside of Jackson Walker to a number of community organizations.
-He currently serves on the board of directors of Presbyterian Communities and Services, a multi-site, non-profit senior living and hospice provider, and the Dallas Housing Finance Corporation, a City of Dallas instrumentality charged with creating opportunities for housing equity in the City.
+He currently serves on the Board of Directors of Forefront Living, a nonprofit and faith-based senior living, home health care, and hospice provider, and the City of Dallas Housing Finance Corporation, which finances affordable housing in Dallas.
 He is a past board member of the Oak Cliff Chamber of Commerce, for which he chaired a number of committees, and of the Dallas Domestic Violence Legal Help Center.
 He also serves as the Senior Warden of St. Augustine Episcopal Church in Oak Cliff.

 Brad is a member of the Leadership Dallas Class of 2017, the Dallas Association of Young Lawyers Leadership Class of 2011, a Life Fellow of the Texas Bar Foundation, and a member of the American Health Lawyers Association’s Litigation and Fraud and Abuse Practice Groups, and the National LGBT Bar Association.